The History of Granny’s Quick Lemon Curd

 It is best made in small batches as per this recipe as it will only keep for 2 – 3 weeks and should be stored in the fridge.
 But I seriously doubt it will last that long before being eaten!

-- Eggs – my granny didn’t stipulate a size and I’ve made it with both medium and large eggs so I haven’t specified a size.
+- Whole Eggs – my granny didn’t stipulate a size and I’ve made it with both medium and large eggs so I haven’t specified a size.
 Use what you have.
 The yolks help with the colour and consistency of the curd.
-Someone asked me recently if you could just use egg whites to which the answer is no!
+Someone asked me recently if you could use just egg whites to which the answer is no!

 - Gather together the ingredients: caster sugar, butter, eggs and lemons.

-- Juice and zest the lemons, beat the eggs and cube the butter.
+- Juice and zest the lemons beat the eggs, and cube the butter.

 - Heat on low to dissolve the sugar and melt the butter.